garyburke888/risk-manager/README.md

 -   [Flask](https://flask.palletsprojects.com/)
     - Flask was used to develop the app.
 -   [Materialize](https://materializecss.com/)
-    - Materialize was used to assist with the responsiveness and styling of the website.
+    - Materialize was used to assist with the responsiveness and styling of the app.
 -   [Font Awesome](https://fontawesome.com/)
     - Font Awesome icons are used throughout the app.
 -   [jQuery](https://jquery.com/)